 Children are allowed to use the grounds as the weather permits.
 The play areas are zoned to enable maximum use of space and choice.
 One midday assistant should be available in each zone.
 Children must ask permission before coming back into the building to use the toilets so staff can monitor children's whereabouts.
 It is the responsibility of each adult on duty at both lunch and break duty to pro-actively manage children's safety and well-being.
 This includes actively observing play to guard against inappropriate or unkind behaviour, moving regularly to ensure a global eye, and being approachable by not being involved in lengthy conversations with other adults on duty, as this may inhibit a child from seeking help.
+Children on the 'sight aware' list must remain visible to staff at all times.

 To safely manage transition at the end of break a bell is rung for children to stop play and stand still.
-A second bell signals time to line up silently in year group lines.
+Staff direct children's return to class.